Autobianchi/Lancia/OM CL-51

 HF1 HS1 HR1

 Notes: This 4x4 light truck is a development of a commercial vehicle known as the Daily.
-Italy, Pakistan, Belgian Police, Netherlands, Portugal, and Yugoslavia use it.
+23 countries, including Italy, Pakistan, Belgian Police, Netherlands, Portugal, and Yugoslavia use it.
 A version of the 40.10 is used by Canada (see Light Support Vehicle Wheeled).
+The 40.10 WM is sort of a hybrid, larger than an SUV but smaller than a full-sized truck.
 The layout is conventional, and the cargo area is all steel with folding seats along the sides and a folding tailgate.
 Variants of this vehicle include a cargo/troop carrier, container/shelter carrier, ambulance, and van.
-There is a 2000kg-capacity winch in the front.
+The military version is the VM90T Torpedo, the VM-90P Protetto is a version with a light armored body, and the Ambulanza VM 90 is an ambulance variant (not detailed here).
+There is a 2000-kilogram-capacity winch in the front, and the cab roof is reinforced to mount a light or medium machinegun.
+Power for the 40.10 is provided by a Fiat 8140 turbodiesel developing 103 horsepower; for the 40.12 the engine is a version of the 40.10’s engine developing 122 horsepower, while for the 40.13 and VM 90P, it is 125 horsepower.

 Vehicle